jsrn/howoldisit/README.md

 ## Adding a Technology

-New technologies should be added to `src/technologies.js`.
+New technologies should be added to `technologies.json` in alphabetical order.

 We're interested in: